orbartal/se-challenge-payroll/README.md

 mvn spring-boot:run

-Open any browser in url: http://localhost:8081/swagger-ui.html# And use swagger as the web client for the person server
+Open any browser in url: http://localhost:8081/swagger-ui.html# And use swagger as the web client for the se-challenge-payroll server

 (2) Answers to the following questions